Nueces County, Texas: Geography

 According to the U.S. Census Bureau, the county has an area of 1166 sqmi, of which 838 sqmi are land and 327 sqmi (28%) are covered by water.
-It borders the Gulf of Mexico, lovated about 210 miles southwest of Houston and 145 miles southeast from San Antonio.
-The elevation, in the county, ranges from sea level to about 180 feet above seen level.
-In the county, about 61 to 70 percent of the land is ideal farmland for many agricultrual purpouses.
+It borders the Gulf of Mexico, located about 210 miles southwest of Houston and 145 miles southeast from San Antonio.
+The elevation, in the county, ranges from sea level to about 180 feet above sea level.
+In the county, about 61 to 70 percent of the land is ideal farmland for many agricultural purposes.